eejai42/AirtableDigitalVideoProduction/README.md

 There are a list of starter templates above.
 You can either pick one of the example templates above, or start with an Empty template and build your own.

-1. Copy the an Airtable Template above
+1. Copy an Airtable Template above

    * Open one of the airtables above and Click *copy base* in the top right corner to create a copy in your own Airtable.com account.